softwaresaved/distance-consultancy/developer/SetUpDevelopmentEnvironment.md

 Logical drives
 --------------

-Windows XP (and possibly other OSs) have the facility to map a logical drive as a directory.
+Windows XP (and possibly other OSs) have the facility to map a logical drive as a folder.
 This is useful as it means that C:\Application Development can actually be a separate drive, making de-fragmentation, backing up, etc useful.

 Code development tools
 ----------------------